redhead-p/rp2da2/README.md

 ### Block Detector

-The main.py scripts in the dual\_ and quad\_ local_detect directories are the block detector versions.
-The version in the dual directory monitors two blocks, and that in the quad directory four.
+The main.py scripts in the dual\_, quad\_ and triple\_ local_detect directories are the block detector versions.
+The monitor two, four and blocks respectively.

 They provide MQTT connectivity allowing the block detector to report to JMRI or similar.
 Copy the main.py from the dual or quad directory to the top level directory on the target device.